 As host, you’ll set the mood with a table decorated with your favorite tea set, and perhaps schedule a few fun games to play.
-A classic game like bingo translates to virtual parties easily (search online for bingo card generators to make it even simpler), or get creative by asking guests to make a stylish tea party hat out of whatever they can find in their home right now.
+A classic game like bingo is easy to play online (search online for bingo card generators to make it even simpler), or get creative by asking guests to make a stylish tea party hat out of whatever they can find in their home right now.

 Far-flung family can join in on the fun with an impromptu reunion over a virtual Mother’s Day brunch.
 Invite guests to join you on Zoom after they’ve prepped their favorite brunch dish.
 Make it a “BYOB” virtual invitation by asking guests to make their favorite alcoholic or non-alcoholic drink (or pour a glass of champagne), then share the recipe for what they’re sipping.

-Let’s toast to Mom!
+Let’s toast Mom!
 This virtual Mother’s Day idea is simple yet so memorable: invite your mom’s dearest friends and family and have them prepare a simple Zoom toast for Mom.
 The toast doesn’t have to be formal or involved — it could just be their favorite memory with her.
 Of course, drinks are a must (so ask guests to have a flute of their favorite sip ready to raise).
-Paperless Post also has Zoom backgrounds that match your invitation, or you can ask our Design Services team to create a custom option.

-If mom was a product of the 70’s, turn on the Abba, Cher, and Beatles and get to painting.
+If mom was a product of the ’70s, turn on the Abba, Cher, and Beatles and get to painting.
 Paint abstract floral bouquets with all the colors you wish.
 Grab crayons, paints, and heck, even mom’s lipstick.
-Thank the Mother Earth for flowers and thank mom for being a superhero.
+Thank Mother Earth for flowers and thank Mom for being a superhero.

 No matter what your plans for Mother’s Day turn out to be this year, sending her a card is a must.
 Virtual Mother’s Day cards from Paperless Post will save you an unnecessary trip to the store, and will also save you a bit of anxiety from wondering when it’ll arrive.